AngKhaiPin/Assignment-Cpp/PART1.md

 7. Created both alien and multiple zombies basic attributes (Hp, Atk, Range).
 8. Output multiple zombies attributes.
 9. Store multiple zombies attributes into each separate vectors.
+10. Created alien movement.
+11. Added command for player to enter.
+12. Added 'up', 'down', 'left', 'right' command for alien movement.
+13. Added 'help' command.
+14. Alien moves according to command in game board
+15. Alien behaves when encounter objects

 ### To Do

 List all the features not yet done.
 Remove this section if there is no incomplete requirements.

 1. Zombie Implementation
+2. Alien Attack
-2. Movement & Attack
+3. Zombie Movement and Attack
-3. Game Objects Functions
+4. Game Objects Functions
-4. Game Controls
+5. Game Controls
-5. Save & Load files
+6. Save & Load files
-6. GameFlow
+7. GameFlow

 ## Additional Features